 LC101 is the product of about a year’s worth of work to create the best coding class we can — one that provides a solid foundation in programming, and is also accessible and enjoyable to a broad audience.
 This year, we’ve run 9 classes testing out different curricula, with the end goal always being to consolidate the best pieces into a single class.
 LC101 is just that: it’s now LaunchCode's flagship course, aiming to help people start their journey to becoming a programmer.

-LC101 is organized into three units.
+LC101 is organized into two units.

 On average, it will likely take most students a little less than a year to go from the first day of class to the first day of an apprenticeship.
 This might seem like a long time now, but it’s worth it to find a new career that is both personally and financially rewarding.
 Learning the skills to make a major career change is a big undertaking, and a lot of it depends on the amount of time you dedicate to it.
 It’s definitely true that you get as much out of it as you put into it.